Cover Image

 The solid Rosso paintwork had been corrected by the specialist I bought it from and looked swirl free, but there were about 20 or so small paint chips on the nose and bonnet, a couple on A-pillars and roof.
 I used the spot painting technique followed by light wet sanding and spot polishing.
 I then performed a refinement polish with a dual action polisher, mainly using Rupes Uno Pure compound which really jewelled the paint.
 I then applied a professional Ceramic coating; Gen-3 Glasscoat, which is straightforward to apply and level.

 Other areas dealt with: the A-Pillars were coated in 3M Paint Protection Film (PPF).
-The black trim coated in Turtle Wax Graphene Acrylic trim coat.
-This will be replaced by Gyeon Trim Evo when it arrives in the UK as it’s a bit too thick and black.
-The chrome exhaust pipe tips were plastered in carbon build up and needed a lot of work to restore ultimately using the finest wire wool and various chrome and metal polishes.
+The black trim initially coated in Turtle Wax Graphene Acrylic trim coat, but later replaed by Gyeon Trim ceramic coating which gives a more factory finish.
+The chrome exhaust pipe tips were plastered in carbon build up and needed a lot of work to restore ultimately using the finest wire wool, Scotch pads and various chrome and metal polishes.
 Under the bonnet, I replaced the tatty fabric Loom Tape with fresh flame-retardant type.
 Under bonnet plastics were treated with CarPro PERL at 1:3.
 The wheels were in good order bar a few spots that had embedded iron particles.
 These were removed with multiple doses of Iron fallout remover and brush agitation.
 Wheels and callipers were Ceramic coated.

 Now it’s down to maintenance with careful washing.
 I always pre-wash with Bilt Hamber Touch-less snow foam, but use a variety of shampoos including on occasion Koch Chemie Rs (Reactivation Shampoo) clear off older QD coatings and mineral deposits from rain water.
 I use a variety of QDs and Rinse coatings (including Bilt Hamber Touch-on and Gyeon Wet Coat) to add some bling too naturally.